prackash/LeetCode/README.md

 ### 7 Reverse Integer.
 Given an integer x return the reverse of the integer (1230 will be returned as 321)

+### 8. String to Integer
+Given a String containing numbers, return the numbers to the left of the string where there are only numbers, it can be lead by one - or +. ignore all leading whitespaces